igemsoftware/SYSU_Software_2012/README.md

                       README

+Contant us:
-Contant us:You can speak Chinese if you can...
+           You can speak Chinese if you can...
            Any question about the software please contact :1036479561@qq.com;whenjonny@gmail.com Any question about our team:jiang2@mail2.sysu.edu.cn or shanjiang-2008@163.com